 6. Chancellors and Vice Presidents should also designate an individual in their organization to be responsible for the units’ personal information protection and compliance program which includes ensuring that the PII survey is completed accurately, that the unnecessary storage of personal information is eliminated, and that appropriate security measures for systems under their purview are implemented.
 The individual’s name, and contact information shall be sent to the UH Chief Information Security Officer.
 These designated individuals will form the systemwide Data Security Leadership Council.

 7. The UH Board of Regents approved a Federal Trade Commission (FTC) Red Flags Rule Identity Theft Prevention Program for UH.
 The program falls under the FTC’s Red Flags Rule, 16 CFR Part 681, which implements Section 114 of the Fair and Accurate Credit Transactions Act of 2003.
 The purpose of the Identity Theft Prevention Program is to detect, prevent and mitigate identity theft in connection with a “covered account” which involves the University extending credit to an individual to obtain goods or services, or accepting a deposit from the individual, and involves multiple payments or transactions.
 See Attachment II for details.

 8. Personnel related actions

-When an employee with access to protected information voluntarily separates from the University, his/her access will be revoked at the time of separation.
+When an employee with access to Protected Data voluntarily separates from the University, his/her access will be revoked at the time of separation.
 The appointing authority shall be responsible for initiating the revocation of access.

-In the case of an employer-initiated termination of employment of personnel with access to protected information, access may, as circumstances warrant, be revoked immediately at the time of notification, or as soon as may be consistent with an applicable collective bargaining agreement.
+In the case of an employer-initiated termination of employment of personnel with access to Protected Data, access may, as circumstances warrant, be revoked immediately at the time of notification, or as soon as may be consistent with an applicable collective bargaining agreement.

 c.
 Personnel Background Checks